solliancenet/CosmosDB-v3-labs/dotnet/labs/02-load_data_with_adf.md

     ![Container node](../media/03-collection_node.jpg)

-1. Within the **StudentCollection** node, click the **Documents** link to view a subset of the various documents in the container.
+1. Within the **StudentCollection** node, click the **Items** link to view a subset of the various documents in the container.
 Select a few of the documents and observe the properties and structure of the documents.

     ![Documents](../media/03-documents.jpg)

     ![Example document](../media/03-example_document.jpg)

-> Before you start this lab, you will need to create an Azure Cosmos DB database and container that you will use throughout the lab.
-You will also use the **Azure Data Factory (ADF)** to import existing data into your container.